choperlizer/Dojima/README.md

 ### Exchange Modules
 #### CampBX
-If you open a CampBX account as a result of this program, support the author and receive a 10% lifetime discount on commissions by using this [referral url](https://campbx.com/register.php?r=P3hAnksjDmY).
+If you open a [CampBX](https://campbx.com/) account as a result of this program, support the author and receive a 10% lifetime discount on commissions by using this [referral url](https://campbx.com/register.php?r=P3hAnksjDmY).
 Do note that a support ticket must be filed before API access enabled by default.
 (But look into it, last I looked they do those cheap Dwolla transfers without the photo ID bullshit)

 #### MtGox
-The MtGox module uses HTTP POST methods rather than the streaming interface, streaming API support is planned, but not a high priority.
+The [MtGox](https://mtgox.com/) module uses HTTP POST methods rather than the streaming interface, streaming API support is planned, but not a high priority.
 You notice that the ask and bid buttons are disabled when first starting the application, this is because MtGox takes orders in whole integers, and the multiplication factor is requested at startup rather than stored locally.

 ### VirWoX
-I'd like to give VirWoX an honorable mention as the bicoin exchange with the best API in my opinion.
-They make almost all relevant data is available over the API and that means maintenance.
+I'd like to give [VirWoX](https://www.virwox.com?r=180bd) an honorable mention as the bicoin exchange with the best API in my opinion.
+All relevant data is available over the API and all replies are in a consistant JSON format.

 ## Development Roadmap
  - [Open Transactions](https://github.com/FellowTraveler/Open-Transactions)